Database Operations Guide

 Good to know

-- The following documentation is not a complete guide to Supabase database operations, but rather some operation methods applied in Nexty.dev that can help you understand the functionality provided by the template more quickly.
+- This chapter is not a complete guide for Supabase database operations, but rather covers some database operation methods used in Nexty.dev, which will help you quickly understand the features provided by the boilerplate.

 - AI is very familiar with Supabase, so you can confidently use AI to complete various database operations.

-Nexty.dev adopts a complete Supabase database operation architecture, providing type-safe database access, comprehensive permission control, and unified operation patterns.
-By combining TypeScript type system, Zod data validation, and RLS (Row Level Security) policies, it ensures the security and maintainability of data operations.
+Nexty.dev implements a comprehensive Supabase database operation architecture, providing type-safe database access, comprehensive permission control, and unified operation patterns.
+By combining the TypeScript type system, Zod data validation, and RLS (Row Level Security) policies, it ensures the security and maintainability of data operations.

 Basic CRUD Operations